ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works

 ### 25: Native Language Library (hard)
-Vulnerability 27 (Encrypted SQLite Database) uses an encrypted database to locally store the made payments.
+Vulnerability 26 (Encrypted SQLite Database) uses an encrypted database to locally store the made payments.
 The key that used for encryption is hidden in the app.

 **Goal:** Find the key.
-When solving vulnerability 27, you'll learn whethter you have found the right key.
+When solving vulnerability 26, you'll learn whether you have found the right key.

 **Check**: Works

-Note: The solution contains
-Find where the payment database is created. find . -type f -exec grep -i paymentdb {} +
-=> This is not so obvious.
-Why paymentdb?

 ### 26: Encrypted SQLite Database (hard)
 Just like with investments (see vulnerability 25), a local database is also used to store the made payments.
 This time, the developers tried to come up with a more secure solution by encrypting the database with a key hidden in the app.
 However, assuming an attacker finds this key and gets access to the device, he can still get the database and read its potentially sensitive content.